K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Numerical dependence on Nomega

 \section{Numerical dependence on \texorpdfstring{$N_\omega$}{Nomega}}

-To produce the glueball spectra given in \cref{sec:results_glueball}, $\omega$ was sampled evenly in logarithmic space between $[10^{-5}, 10^5]$ \SI{}{\GeV}, in $N_\omega=10000$ steps, when constructing the Laplace kernel $\boldsymbol{K}$.
+To produce the glueball spectra given in \cref{sec:results_glueball}, $\omega$ was sampled evenly in logarithmic space between $[10^{-5}, 10^5]$ \SI{}{\GeV}, in $N_\omega=2000$ steps, when constructing the Laplace kernel $\boldsymbol{K}$.
 However, this number of steps $N_\omega$ is unnecessarily large, and was chosen merely to generate aesthetically pleasing graphs.

-To demonstrate the convergence of the maxima of the spectral functions, \cref{fig:nsteps} shows the $\omega$ coordinate of the first and second maximum in the $\beta=2.1$ dataset for increasing $N_\omega$.
+To demonstrate the convergence of the maxima of the spectral functions, \cref{fig:nsteps} shows the $\omega$ coordinate of the first and second maximum in the $\beta=2.1$ data set for increasing $N_\omega$.
 In both the linearly spaced and logarithmically evenly spaced scenarios, the ground state converges rapidly, and the second maximum soon follows suit.
-In addition, \cref{fig:rho_nsteps} shows the full spectrum in both scenarios, normalized such that the first maximum has $\rho(\omega) = 1$.
-There is excellent agreement between the two methods for the determination of the ground state mass, but the convergence of the second maximum is better when using logarithmically evenly spaced samples.
+In addition, \cref{fig:rho_nsteps} shows the full spectrum in both scenarios.
+There is excellent agreement between the two methods for the determination of the ground state mass, but the overall convergence is better when using logarithmically evenly spaced samples.